toaranotdev/llk/README.md

 ```

 ## Android
 - Currently busy with school and I don't have much experience with Android, sorry.
+I'll figure it out one day, it was one of my main goal when starting this project afterall

 ## iOS
 - Give me 99$ and I'll make one